1. Architecture

 Launch the dedicated server instance and connect with one of the connection options:

-For more details on accessing instances through the GCP console, see the official documentation on GCP website.
+For more details on accessing instances through the GCP console, see the official GCP documentation.

 NGINX installation